 - Add the coconut and sweetened condensed milk to the mixing bowl.
 Fold egg whites into the coconut and sweetened condensed milk with a rubber spatula until completely combined.

-- With a cookie scoop, scoop the coconut mixture into portions about the size of a golf ball and place them onto your prepared baking sheets.
-The best way to ensure your vanilla macaroons are uniformly sized and shaped is to use wet fingers to form the mixture into nice little mounds and tuck in any stray coconut shreds.
+- Scoop the coconut mixture into portions about the size of a golf ball and place them onto your prepared baking sheets.
+For evenly shaped cookies, use wet fingers to form the mixture into nice little mounds and tuck in any stray coconut shreds.

 - Bake for 20-25 minutes or until the coconut is golden brown on the tops and the bottoms.
-Let the macaroons cool on the baking sheet for 3 minutes, then transfer them to a wire rack to cool completely.
+Cool on the baking sheet for 3 minutes, then transfer to a wire rack to cool completely.

 Leave a Reply